Windows 10 editions: Multi-session

 Windows 10 Enterprise multi-session, a multi-session variant of Enterprise edition, included with Azure Virtual Desktop, allows multiple concurrent interactive sessions.
 Previously, only Windows Server could do this.
-A cloud-based alternative to an on-premise Remote Desktop Server (RDS).
-AVD is deployed in Azure Cloud as a virtual machine.
+A cloud-based alternative to an on-premise Remote Desktop Server (RDS), Azure Virtual Desktop is deployed in Azure Cloud as a virtual machine.
 License costs are already included in several Microsoft 365 subscriptions, including Microsoft 365 Business Premium or Microsoft 365 E3.